 Export Declaration Service

 You can submit export and re-export declarations in the Export Declaration Service.
 An electronic export declaration must be submitted to Customs for all goods exported from the EU, but for a few exceptions.
-The most common exceptions are:
+The most common exceptions are

 - personal goods carried by passengers

-You can create a declaration either as an unidentified user or as an identified user.
+A declaration can be made either as an identified or as an unidentified user.

-Identified users can view and print out the Export Accompanying Document (EAD) and the decision on release, save a declaration as a draft and choose a previous declaration as a template for a new one.
-The certification of exit can also be printed out from the system after the exit has been confirmed.
+An Identified user can view and print out the Export Accompanying Document (EAD) and the decision on release, save a declaration as a draft and choose a previous declaration as a template for a new one.
+A decision on release with certification of exit can also be printed out from the system after the exit has been confirmed.
 An identified user doesn’t need to visit the customs office.